 Frontloading & Linking

-Your good content should take centre stage as this is where people (and search engines) will be looking.
+Your good content should take center stage as this is where people (and search engines) will be looking.
 Make sure it is centre-page and presentable, not shrouded by ads or an awkward theme.
 You should also include relevant in-content links to external and internal resources.
 Choose high authority, relevant sites.

 Headings